 Highlighting your shifts

 First, you'll need to highlight all the shifts that you want to be associated with the Shift template.

 You can use the Select all shifts to highlight all the shifts that can be seen in your Schedule, or use the 3 dots selector to highlight specific columns or rows.
 Alternatively, you can check the shifts one by one or drag to select a range of shifts.

 Once the shifts are highlighted, click Shift Tools > Create shift template.

-Name your Shift template
+Name and Description for your shift template

 Before applying a Shift template, you should locate the date range you're looking to paste the template in to.

 Note: If there's no shifts, you can press the Apply shift template in the center of the screen.
 It's also important to note that even if there are shifts, you can still paste the template.

 For example, if your template runs from Sunday through to Saturday, you'll need to ensure that the Apply template from is set to the date of Sunday.